PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Lets finish by providing an example of elements that can be “described by integers”, even though they are not integers.
 A good example is the points of elliptic curves.
 Though any point on an elliptic curve is clearly not an integer, such a point is indeed described by two integers.

 Elliptic curves are, for instance, crucial to Bitcoin.
-Any standard Bitcoin private and public key pair is selected from the set of points that is defined by the following elliptic curve: x<sup>3</sup> + 7 = y<sup>2</sup> mod 2<sup>256</sup> – 232 – 29 – 28 – 27 – 26 - 24 - 1 (the largest prime number less than 2<sup>256</sup>).
+Any standard Bitcoin private and public key pair is selected from the set of points that is defined by the following elliptic curve:

+$$
+x^3 + 7 = y^2 \mod 2^{256} - 232 - 29 - 28 - 27 - 26 - 24 - 1
+$$

+(The largest prime number less than 2^256).
 The x-coordinate is the private key and the y-coordinate is your public key.

 Transactions in Bitcoin typically involve locking outputs to one or more public keys in some way.
 The value from these transactions can, then, be unlocked making digital signatures with the corresponding private keys.